FoldHaus/RadiaLumia-Sensors/README.md

 - [ ] Electrical tape around load cell connectors to reinforce thin wires
 - [ ] Replace USB programming cable on anemometer box with data cable
 - [ ] Calibrate anemometer to actual wind speed
+- [ ] Test how the sensors work with the spring